The $2.6 Billion Mismatch in Legal Advertising

 | Farah & Farah | $26.0 million | 517,536 |

-Morgan & Morgan accounts for 8% of all legal services advertising in the United States.
+Morgan and Morgan accounts for 8% of all legal services advertising in the United States.
 They outspend their closest competitor by nearly 4-to-1.

-For regional firms, competing head-to-head on broadcast against this kind of budget is a losing proposition.
+For regional firms, competing head-to-head on broadcast against this kind of advertising budget is a losing proposition.

 $726 million in digital legal advertising in 2024.
 But it’s not the answer either.

-Ad fraud is rampant.
-According to Juniper Research, $84 billion in digital ad spend was lost to fraud in 2023 — 22% of all online advertising.
-By 2028, that's projected to reach $172 billion.
+Ad fraud is widespread.
+According to Juniper Research, $84 billion in digital ad spend was lost to fraud in 2023, accounting for 22% of all online advertising.
+By 2028, that’s projected to reach $172 billion.

-Lead quality is cratering.
-Aggregators run ads, collect leads, sell them to 5-10 firms simultaneously.
+Lead quality is declining rapidly.
+Aggregators run ads, collect leads, and sell them to 5-10 firms simultaneously.
 Conversion rates collapse.
 Cost per signed case skyrockets.
 Race to the bottom.

-TCPA exposure is exploding.
-507 class actions filed in Q1 2025 — 112% increase YoY.
-The new "1:1 consent rule" killed bulk consent sharing.
-Firms buying from aggregators inherit liability they can't control.
+TCPA exposure is growing.
+507 class actions filed in Q1 2025, a 112% increase year-over-year.
+The new “1:1 consent rule” killed bulk consent sharing.
+Firms buying from aggregators inherit liability they can’t control.

-Digital isn't the answer.
-Not the way most firms do it.
+Digital isn’t the answer, at least not the way most firms do it.

 Here’s what makes CTV different from broadcast and digital lead gen:

-Targeting: CTV allows behavioral and contextual targeting — not just demographics.
-You can reach households showing injury-related signals: urgent care visits, insurance queries, collision center activity.
-Not "Adults 25-54."
+Targeting: CTV allows behavioral and contextual targeting, not just demographics.
+You can reach households showing injury-related signals: urgent care visits, insurance queries, and collision center activity.
+Not “Adults 25-54.”
 People who might actually need a lawyer.

-Attribution: Unlike broadcast, CTV is trackable.
-Impression → website visit → form fill → phone call.
-You can measure what's working.
+Attribution: Unlike broadcast, CTV is trackable: impression, website visit, form fill, phone call.
+You can measure what’s working and optimize your site to convert those visits into leads.

 Competition: While legal advertisers pour $1 billion into broadcast, CTV remains under-competed.
 Early movers have an advantage.

-If you're a regional PI firm spending on broadcast, you're fighting Morgan & Morgan's $218 million with what — $500K? $1 million?
-You're not going to out-broadcast them.
+If you’re a regional PI firm spending on broadcast, you’re fighting Morgan and Morgan’s $218 million with what? $500K? $1 million?
+You’re not going to out-broadcast them.

 If you’re buying leads from aggregators, you’re paying for the same lead your competitors bought.
 And you’re exposed to TCPA liability you can’t control.